communitiesuk/epb-aws-infrastructure/README.md

 After making changes to secrets or parameters, you will need to restart a service for changes to take place

-`SERVICE={service_name}; aws-vault exec integration -- aws ecs update-service --cluster epb-intg-$SERVICE-cluster --service epb-intg-$SERVICE --force-new-deployment`
+`SERVICE={service_name}; aws-vault exec integration -- aws ecs update-service --cluster $SERVICE-cluster --service $SERVICE --force-new-deployment`

-where `service_name` should be replaced with the name of the service, e.g. `auth-service`
+where `service_name` should be replaced with the name of the service, e.g. `epb-intg-auth-service`

 ## Setting up SSL Certificates